-We recommend that the repositories and the database for Uyuni are stored on separate storage devices.
-This will help to avoid data loss in cases when the Uyuni instance is terminated.
-You must set up the storage devices before you run the YaST Uyuni setup procedure.
+We recommend that the repositories and the database for are stored on separate storage devices to the root volume.
+This will help to avoid data loss.
+Do not use logical volume management (LVM) for public cloud installations.

-Provision two disk devices in the public cloud environment, according the cloud provider's documentation.
-The size of the disk for repositories storage is dependent on the number of distributions and channels you intend to manage with Uyuni.
-For recommended minimum sizes for the database volume (/var/lig/pgsql) and channel volume (/var/lib/spacewalk), see [ Installation > Hardware-requirements > ].
+You must set up the storage devices before you run the YaST setup procedure.

+Provision your disk devices in the public cloud environment, according the cloud provider's documentation.
+The size of the disk for repositories storage is dependent on the number of distributions and channels you intend to manage with .
 When you attach the virtual disks, they will appear in your instance as Unix device nodes.
 The names of the device nodes will vary depending on your provider, and the instance type selected.